Skip to main content

 Anyone can file a complaint against a student.
 Usually, Campus Safety and/or a residence life staff member will bring complaints before the board.
 A student may also bring another student before the board if the student believes a violation of college policy has occurred.

 A hearing consists of five board members and one adviser.
-The person bringing the complaint to the board has the opportunity to present her/his version of events to the board, present witnesses, and be questioned.
-After that, the subject of the complaint has the opportunity to present their version of events, present witnesses, be questioned, etc. Overall, an average hearing takes less than two hours.
+The person bringing the complaint (complainant) to the board has the opportunity to present her/his version of events to the board, present witnesses, and be questioned.
+After that, the subject of the complaint (respondent) has the opportunity to present their version of events, present witnesses, be questioned, etc. Overall, an average hearing takes less than two hours.

 In most cases, parents will not be notified of a student’s violation.
 If the student, however, engages in conduct that places not only the student but also others at risk, parents may be notified.
 Additionally, if an underage student is found responsible for a violation of the college alcohol policy, the student's parents may be notified.
 In all cases, the decision to notify parents rests with the dean of students or the dean of the college.

 After a hearing, members of the board deliberate and if they believe a violation has occurred, decide what course of action would provide the best means of education for the student.
 The board does not want to “punish” someone, but rather provide a means of education through sanctioning.
 If the violation is minor, usually community service or some other activity is selected.
 If the student, however, commits a more serious violation, a period of probation may also be included.
-During the period of probation, if a student is found responsible for violating college policies, she is likely to receive more serious sanctioning, which may include a recommendation of suspension, dismissal or permanent separation.
+During the period of probation, if a student is found responsible for violating college policies, they are likely to receive more serious sanctioning, which may include a recommendation of suspension, dismissal or permanent separation.

 The student may bring an advisor of their choosing to a hearing for comfort and advice.
 During the course of the hearing, the advisor is not permitted to address the board.